-My eight favorite airline brands in the world
+My nine favorite airline brands in the world

 With the above out of the way, let’s get into the rankings.
 A few things to note upfront:

-- I apologize in advance for the lack of geographic diversity, as all but one airline are based in Asia; perhaps I should make a separate list with my favorite airline brand from each continent
+- I apologize in advance for the lack of geographic diversity, as all but two airlines are based in Asia; perhaps I should make a separate list with my favorite airline brand from each continent

 - Let’s leave politics out of this, please